WatchtowerProtocol/cautious-bassoon/README.md

 ## Implementation Partners

-This project is a collaboration of mutual interest between the [Metasolis Labs](https://metasolis.co/), and [WatchtowerDAO](https://watchtower.world/).
+This project is a collaboration of mutual interest between the [Metasolis Labs](https://metasolis.co/), and [Watchtower Foundation](https://watchtower.world/).

 Motivations:
 * **Metasolis Labs:** a s.t.e.a.m studio with a focus on building open-source web3 infrastructure for space ecosystems using rigorous design processes and tools.
-* **WatchtowerDAO:** the foundation that enables the governance of Watchtower.
+* **Watchtower Foundation:** the foundation that enables the governance of Watchtower.

 <br>